OlexSP/golang-united-school-homework-1/README.md

 Good Luck!

-// Some new lines for a test
+// Some new lines for a test.
+// More new lines as at the file.